What is happening in occupied East Jerusalem’s Sheikh Jarrah?

 The Jerusalem District Court ruled at least six families must vacate their homes in Sheikh Jarrah on Sunday, despite living there for generations.

-The same court ruled another seven families should leave their homes by August 1.
+The same court ruled seven other families should leave their homes by August 1.
 In total, 58 people, including 17 children, are set to be forcibly displaced to make way for Jewish settlers.

 The court rulings are a culmination of a decades-long struggle for these Palestinians to stay in their homes.
 In 1972, several Jewish settler organisations filed a lawsuit against the Palestinian families living in Sheikh Jarrah, alleging the land originally belonged to Jews.